 In Oregon, Medicaid also offers Medicaid Waivers, often called Home and Community Based Services (HCBS) Waivers.
 In contrast to the state plan, HCBS Waivers have enrollment caps, which means once the allotted slots are filled, wait lists for services are created.
 These programs offer long-term care in a senior’s home and in the community, delaying or preventing the need for institutionalization.
 Currently, Oregon offers the following HCBS waivers.

 1) The Aged and Physically Disabled (APD) Medicaid Waiver is for Oregon residents who are medically qualified to live in a nursing home facility (and live in a nursing home), but wish to return to the community to live.
-In addition to transitional services, such as moving costs, security deposits, and purchase of household items, case management and wellness education is provided.
+In addition to transitional services, such as moving costs, security deposits, and purchase of household items, case management is provided.
 For eligibility requirements, click here.

 2) The Client-Employed Provider (CEP) Program is intended for those that are elderly or disabled and require assistance with daily activities, such as bathing and grooming, preparing meals, housecleaning, mobility, and shopping for essentials.
 As the name of the waiver suggests, program participants act as the employer of their care provider / homecare worker.
 Family members, including spouses, may be hired to provide care and assistance.
 Learn more here.